 Advocacy

 SCCADVASA actively monitors all legislation that potentially impacts victims/survivors and our member organizations.
-This can range from specific bills that address the criminal legal and family court process to housing, to access to healthcare, to reproductive rights, and beyond.

 Get Involved